DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-cross-tabs/cross-tab-overview.md

 > [!Note]
 > If you place a Cross Tab in the [Detail band](../../introduction-to-banded-reports.md), ensure that the report's **Data Source** property is not set.
 Otherwise, the Cross Tab data is printed as many times as there are rows in the report data source.

+The following step-by-step tutorials describe how to create reports that use the Cross Tab control:

+* [Create a Cross-Tab Report](../../create-popular-reports/create-a-cross-tab-report.md) - Uuse the [Cross-Tab Report Wizard](../../report-designer-tools/report-wizard/cross-tab-report.md) to create a report.
+* [Create a Balance Sheet](../../create-popular-reports/create-a-balance-sheet.md) - Configure a Cross Tab on the design surface.